Learn to Hunt

 Found in larger streams of western, southern and southeast portions of the state; it is not found in any interior waters of northeast Iowa.
 Widely distributed throughout the Mississippi and Missouri Rivers.
 Although never numerous, the Goldeye is widely distributed in Iowa and is not listed as a species of special concern.

-Goldeye are mainly nocturnal feeders.
+Goldeye are mainly night feeders.
 The rods-only sight sensors in their eyes is very effective for seeing and foraging in the darkness of turbid water and at night.
 The fish are opportunistic foragers, eating nearly any organism available from insects, crustaceans, mollusks, and fish to frogs and small mammals.

 2 pounds, 15 ounces - Pool 10, Mississippi River, Clayton County, August 20, 2004 - Scott Kinkead, Central City, Iowa

 This fish often forages on the surface in shallow water.

 The Goldeye is most common in the muddy, open waters of medium to large-sized rivers with low gradient and firm sand substrates.
 In Iowa and Minnesota, it lives in quiet backwaters of larger streams and muddy shallows of lakes.
 The Goldeye is more tolerant of turbidity than the Mooneye, but avoids turbidity caused by industrial pollutants, as opposed to clay suspension.
 The habitat of the Goldeye has been reduced by impoundment, but it is often found hunting smaller fish in the swift waters below dams.